-Organized by Stockton Certified Farmers' Market Association, the market has been around since 1979 and is considered one of California's oldest and most successful.
+Established in 1979, the Golden Villa Market is considered one of California's oldest and most successful.
 It draws more than 80 vendors and up to 9,000 customers nearly every Saturday, year-round.

 Get up early and search for fresh flavors, produce, herbs, fish and sweets from Cambodia, Laos, Vietnam, Korea, China and India.